-The conquest of power by the social democratic parties by peaceful means under the conditions of the present order will not advance by one single step the task of emancipation of labour, for the simple reason that real power, consequently real authority, will remain with the bourgeoisie which controls the economy and politics of the country.
+The conquest of power by the social democratic parties by peaceful means under the conditions of the present order will not advance by one single step the task of emancipation of labour, for the simple reason that real power, consequently real whority, will remain with the bourgeoisie which

 The role of socialist authority is reduced in this case of reforms: to the amelioration of this same regime.
 (Examples: Ramsay MacDonald, the social democratic parties of Germany, Sweden, Belgium, which have come to power in a capitalist society.)

-Further, siezing power by means of a social upheaval and organising a so-called "proletarian State" cannot serve the cause of the authentic emancipation of labour.
-The State, immediately and supposedly constructed for the defence of the revolution, invariably ends up distorted by needs and characteristics peculiar to itself, itself becoming the goal, produces specific, privileged castes, and consequently re-establishes the basis of capitalist Authority and State; the usual enslavement and exploitation of the masses by violence.
-(Example: "the worker-peasant State" of the bolsheviks.)
+Further, seizing power by means of a social upheaval and organising a so-called "proleterian State" cannot serve the cause of the authentic emancipation of labour.
+The State, immediately and supposedly constructed for the defence of the revolution, invariably ends up distorted by needs and characteristics peculiar to itself, itself becoming the goal, produces specific, privileged castes on which it depends; it submits the masses by force to its needs and those of the privileged castes, and consequently re-establishes the basis of capitalist Authority and State; the usual enslavement and exploitation of the masses by violence.
+(Example: the "worker-peasant State of the bolsheviks.")